 On the other hand Flightfox isn’t the answer for all of your flight needs.
 Basic flights on particular dates are probably just as well served by a regular search engine.
-For example: Toronto –> Vancouver would be a poor choice for using Flightfox.
-There are only a couple of airlines that fly it in Canada, and the route is simple.
+Toronto –> Vancouver would be a poor choice for using Flightfox, for instance.
+There are only a couple of airlines that fly in Canada, and the route is simple.

 Finally, for those frequent fliers among us, it appears that Flightfox will offer a service to help you redeem your miles for the best award flights in the near future.

 Have you used Flightfox before?
 Do you have a favourite tip or technique for finding the best flights?